cockroachdb/cockroach-cloud-sdk-go/docs/ClusterMajorVersion.md

 ### NewClusterMajorVersion

-`func NewClusterMajorVersion(supportStatus ClusterMajorVersionSupportStatusType, version string, ) *ClusterMajorVersion`
+`func NewClusterMajorVersion(allowedUpgrades []string, releaseType ReleaseTypeType, supportEnd time.Time, supportStatus ClusterMajorVersionSupportStatusType, version string, ) *ClusterMajorVersion`

 NewClusterMajorVersion instantiates a new ClusterMajorVersion object.
 This constructor will assign default values to properties that have it defined,